Universal intrinsic higher-rank spin Hall effect

 whose sign can be reversed by changing that of $p_{y}$.
 Notice that

-where $\mathcal{I}$ denotes spatial inversion along $\hat{y}$.
-Therefore $ n_{z}$ gains an opposite sign between Rashba SO coupling and its conjugate term, leading to opposite rank-1 spin Hall conductivities.
-Similar argument also applies to other subalgebras $\bm{\tau}_{U}$ and $\bm{\tau}_{V}$.
+where $\mathcal{I}$ denotes spatial inversion under which $\bm{p}\rightarrow -\bm{p}$.
+Therefore $n_{z}$ gains an opposite sign between Rashba SOC and its conjugate term, leading to opposite rank-1 spin Hall conductivities.
+Similar argument also applies to other subalgebras $\bm{\tau}_{U}$ and $ \bm{\tau}_{V}$.